spartacruz/Tokopedia---Query-get-product-store/README.md

 Next project, will add a built-in function to retrive it programmaticaly.
 User only need to provide a store page link (e.g https://www.tokopedia.com/onemed)

+NB:
-*This code could be used as long as there is no significant change on tokopedia API
+*This code could be used as long as there is no significant change on tokopedia API *Do with your own risk.
+*I suggest for testing purpose only.